Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

 <h3>Section 8 and epilogue of <i>De laude psalmorum</i></h3>

 This extremely widespread guide to prayer using the psalms has been studied in detail by Jonathan Black, who finds 193 manuscripts containing all or part of the text.
-Of these, Cotton MS Tiberius C VI is the only Anglo-Saxon manuscript,  and this does not contain the whole text, but only the eighth section (item no. 2) and a kind of summary (item no. 5).
-De laude psalmorum begins with an opening paragraph explaining why it is important to sing the psalms, and then gives eight reasons why one might wish to pray in their words, together with psalms for each reason.
+Of these, Cotton MS Tiberius C VI is the only Anglo-Saxon manuscript,  and this does not contain the whole text, but only the eighth section (item no. 2) and a kind of summary (item no. 5).  <i>De laude psalmorum</i> begins with an opening paragraph explaining why it is important to sing the psalms, and then gives eight reasons why one might wish to pray in their words, together with psalms for each reason.
 The treatise concludes with a brief paragraph on the value of the psalms in prayer.

-De laude psalmorum is of particular note for its encouragement of the reader to choose amongst the psalms in order to suit his or her own needs in prayer.
+<i>De laude psalmorum</i> is of particular note for its encouragement of the reader to choose amongst the psalms in order to suit his or her own needs in prayer.
 Accordingly, the words ‘si vis’ and ‘si te volueris’ abound in it, along with an emphasis on the importance of praying to God ‘intima mente’ (the phrase occurs eight times in the full treatise).
 The eighth and final reason why one would wish to pray with the psalter is ‘Si volueris intima mente exercere te in divinis laudibus ac praeceptis et mandatis caelestibus’,  for this purpose, only one psalm is given, the long 118th psalm ‘Beati immaculati’.
 After this follows a brief closing paragraph on the value of the psalter.
-In Tiberius, the eighth part of De laude psalmorum and the closing paragraph appear.
+In Tiberius, the eighth part of <i>De laude psalmorum</i> and the closing paragraph appear.

 2.1: exercere virtutis: in the sources used as a basis for Black’s edition, the opening sentence appears as ‘exercere te in divinis laudibus ac praeceptis et mandatis caelestibus’.